- As of February 4, 2020, Medicare covers novel coronavirus testing free of charge for all beneficiaries.

 Telemedicine is used by health professionals to offer medical care to individuals via interactive telecommunication systems.

-As of March 6, 2020, Medicare covers telehealth coronavirus services for Medicare beneficiaries with the following criteria:
+As of March 6, 2020, Medicare helps cover telehealth coronavirus services for Medicare beneficiaries who meet the following criteria:

 - You’re enrolled in Medicare Part B through original Medicare or Medicare Advantage.

 - You’re seeking treatment and other medical advice for COVID-19.

 - You’re at home or in a doctor’s office, an assisted living facility, a hospital, or a nursing home.